The Rise of a new breed of Wellness Bar and functional drinks - a case study with Upraising organic coffee

 Guy

 So we started originally mixing it with coffee and that has various health benefits, I mean we use organic fair trade coffee with limited pesticides.
 But coffee is a good example of something that has multiple benefits - for concentration, as a mood booster, an increase in metabolism and even can help with weight loss and physical performance.
-It's also high in antioxidants.
+It’s also high in antioxidants.
+Wellness bars can also be included as snack bars in the menu, promoting wellness and a balanced diet.
+These wellness bars hit the sweet spot naturally with real fruit and 100% good stuff, avoiding sugar crashes and emphasizing their satisfying and nourishing qualities.

 Improved gut health as a potential wellness bar benefit